 Downtown Jacksonville’s Mount Zion African Methodist Episcopal Church

-I’ve enjoyed watching The Black Church: This Is Our Story, This Is Our Song featuring Henry Louis Gates, Jr. A PBS Black History Month special, it explores the 400-year-old story of the Black church in America, the changing nature of worship spaces, and the people who shepherded them from the pulpit, the choir loft, and church pews.
+I’ve enjoyed watching The Black Church: This Is Our Story, This Is Our Song featuring Henry Louis Gates, Jr. A PBS Black History Month special that can be seen locally on Jax PBS, it explores the 400-year-old story of the Black church in America, the changing nature of worship spaces, and the people who shepherded them from the pulpit, the choir loft, and church pews.
 As the largest city in the Gullah Geechee Cultural Heritage Corridor, the Black church has and continues to play an important role in the Jacksonville we know today.
 Community, social and educational centers at a time when African-Americans weren’t allowed at these types of spaces, there no Blues, Jazz, R&B, Chitlin Circuit, historically Black colleges or Civil Rights Movement without the contributions and influence of the Black church.
 With that in mind, here are few historical sights and scenes from a few of the oldest Black church congregations in Jacksonville.

 Bethel Church (1838)